ltgcgo/docs/src/ltgc/encryption.md

 # Encryption & Hashing

 ## Encryption
 Allowed encryption algorithms (and operation modes) are listed below.
 While actual recommendations are marked in bold, order of each entry does not imply preference, and decisions must be also made with strength and availability in mind.
+Constant-time implementations are an absolute requirement.

 This documentation does not include encryption system designs, refer to relevant materials before designing encryption systems.

 ### Symmetric
-Avoid using symmetric ciphers with less than 192-bit comparative key size if possible, as Grover's algorithm may half the security of 128-bit keys down to effectively 64-bit, reducing brute-forcing to be further within reach.
-Do not ever reuse nonce, keep rotating keys within a reasonable duration if possible, and always include message authentication (all listed operating modes include authentication).

 <div class="table-wrapper"><table>
 	<thead><tr>
 		<td>Algorithm</td>